This BLOG On Establishing Good Credit To Qualify For Mortgage Loan Was UPDATED On December 10th, 2018

-- Having good credit mean that it will save consumers money on auto loans, mortgage loans, student loans, installment loans, and credit card interest rates.
+- Having good credit means that it will save consumers money on auto loans, mortgage loans, student loans, installment loans, and credit card interest rates

-- A low credit score or a lot of negative items on credit report can cost a job.
+- A low credit score or a lot of negative items on a credit report can cost a job

 Build Credit With Outside Help: Joint Credit

-- The risk associated with this method of establishing good credit is that in the event if the parent is late on their monthly credit payment, it will reflect it on the son’s and/or daughter’s credit report, thus damaging their credit.
+The risk associated with this method of establishing good credit is that in the event if the parent is late on their monthly credit payment, it will reflect it on the son’s and/or daughter’s credit report:

-- Mortgage borrowers who decide to be an authorized user on some else’s credit, make sure the creditor reports authorized users.
+- Borrowers who decide to be an authorized user on some else’s credit, make sure the creditor reports authorized users

 Another method of establishing good credit to get a few secured credit cards.

-- Secured credit cards is the most powerful tool there is in establishing good credit or re-establishing credit after bankruptcy, foreclosure, collections, judgement, tax liens, or late payments.
+- Secured credit cards is the most powerful tool there is in establishing good credit or re-establishing credit after bankruptcy, foreclosure, collections, judgment, tax liens, or late payments

 Get an auto loan or installment loan.

-- For example, car buyers who can purchase a used car cash should finance it in order to establish credit.
+- For example, car buyers who can purchase used car cash should finance it in order to establish credit

 Establishing Good Credit: Always Remember These Tips